auntiepickle/ff7seventhheavensteamdeck/SteamDeck Write Up.md

  - Movies: My Computer > FF7DISC1 > FFVII_STEAM > data > movies
  - Textures: My Computer > FF7DISC1 > FFVII_STEAM > mods > textures
  - Library: My Computer > FF7DISC1 > FFVII_STEAM > mods > 7thHeaven
- -
-Hit **Save** and then disable auto mount
+ - Hit **Save** and then disable auto mount

+ Then modify the auto disk mount
- - settings > launcher > disable auto mount
+ - Settings > Game Launcher > Options > **Do not auto mount Disk**
+ - Hit **Save**

+ Launch the game
- Next we want to hit the **Play** button.
-At this point the game should config a bunch of things, attempt to launch and crash, this is expected.
+ - Hit the **Play** button.

+At this point the game should config a bunch of things, launch, and display a red version of Eidos!

+This means you have successfully enabled everything and can now move on to enabling some mods.

 Quit the game by hitting the stop button in Bottles or close in the dialog

 Now to test out some mods...

 ### Installing mods
+ - Change the launcher to **Vaniglia-7.18**
+ - Launch 7th Heaven
-Change the launcher to Vaniglia-7.18 launch 7th Heaven and nothing should happen as it will silently crash (this was the only way I could get the runner we need to work working, odd workaround I know...)
+	- nothing should happen as it will silently crash (this was the only way I could get the runner we need to work working, odd workaround I know...)

-After doing this, change the runner to be  "Vaniglia-6.23" runner
+ - Change the runner to be  "Vaniglia-6.23" runner

-Ensure "Improve Direct3D 9/10/11 Compatibility" is enabled
+ - Ensure "Improve Direct3D 9/10/11 Compatibility" is **disabled**
+ - Reboot `Bottles`

+Now we can configure and download some mods!

+ - Launch 7th Heaven
+ - Install your mods (Browse Catalog tab)

+I also suggest modifying the Game Driver now so you can get the native experience (optional)
+- Settings > Game Driver > Graphics
+	- Resolution: 1920x1080 (or whatever it shows)
+	- Graphics API: DirectX 11
+	- Window Mode: Borderless
+	- Aspect Ratio: 16:9
+- Advanced
+	- Show Driver Version: Off
+	- Show Graphics API: Off
+- Hit Save

+With all that done, we can try to run FF7 with mods by
+- Closing 7th Heaven
+- Turning on "Improve Direct3D 9/10/11 Compatibility"
-Reboot bottles
+- Reboot `Bottles`
+	- (I do this just to be safe since sometimes it doesnt always pick up the config changes)
-Now you can launch 7th Heaven
+- Launch 7th Heaven

-At this point you should see the screen be black which is expected, simply hover over where the Play button is (top left hand corner) and launch the game to make sure everything is working before we get mods going

-If things aren't working yet, I would suggest re-checking the prior steps and also checking that your directory has valid FFNx files in it, as that was the common cause for issues for me at this point

-If everything was OK, you can kill the app and turn off "Improve Direct3D 9/10/11 Compatibility".
-You are likely done getting everything situated and can focus on mods now!
+	- You'll likely notice black UI, thats why we turn this off and a necessary step to repeat as you config stuff and then try to play
+	- Hit Play
+If things went to plan you should see FF7 loaded with your selected mods

-Whenever you want to configure your install, you must turn off "Improve Direct3D 9/10/11 Compatibility".
+Whenever you want to configure your mods toggles "Improve Direct3D 9/10/11 Compatibility":

-Turn off "Improve Direct3D 9/10/11 Compatibility",
+- Turn off "Improve Direct3D 9/10/11 Compatibility",
-Then..
-- reboot 7th Heaven,
+- Reboot 7th Heaven,
-- install your mods
+- Configure 7th Heaven
-- Quit the app,
+- Quit 7th Heaven
-- toggle on "Improve Direct3D 9/10/11 Compatibility"
+- Turn on "Improve Direct3D 9/10/11 Compatibility"
-- Restart 7th Heaven and hit Play
+- Restart 7th Heaven
+- Hit Play
+	- *(If you don't see the black UI, I found I usually get a subsequent crash which can easily be solved by rebooting `Bottles`)*

+And that's it!
+Now you can add Bottles to steam and spend the rest of your time in Gaming mode.

 ### Adding Bottles to steam
 The last step in our journey is to add bottles to our known steam apps.
 This way you can run FF7 from Gaming mode.

-...Steps to add Steam app Bottles...
-Some tips: Once everything is up and running, just remember that you need to enable/re-enable "Improve Direct3D 9/10/11 Compatibility" when you want to change configs in 7th Heaven.
+To add Bottles, you simply add it like any other app...
+- Hit "Add a Game" in the bottom left corner of Steam
+- Add a Non-Steam Game
+- Select Bottles from the add a game list
+- "Add Selected Programs"

+Launch Bottles like any other application from steam

+And thats it!

+**Finished**!!!

 ## Looking for help
 I have heard rumor that you can get Bottles to load custom bottle configs from Steam but I have failed at any attempts to do so.
 If someone finds a way to launch the custom FF7 Bottle that's the last thing I would consider we need to make this setup complete for now.

-I always would love any optimizations you figure out after following my guide.
+I would love any optimizations you figure out after following my guide.
 I don't claim for this to be perfect but I was able to consistently get 7th Heaven running from scratch by following the instructions in this guide.

 Overall, I would say this process is really finicky but once I got everything up and running I didn't have anymore issues.
 I am hopeful with time many bug fixes can be applied in this space to make things a bit more smooth.